Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Restaurant Scholarchio

 Restaurant Scholarchio is a traditional tavern (or “ouzeri”) located in the middle of Tripodon street.
-What makes Scholarchio special is that they still do things the “old” way.
+Scholarchio is special because they still do things the “old” way.

 Traditional tavern Scholarchio.
 Courtesy: Athens By Locals